Hello and Welcome

-Hello and Welcome to Spotlight on The Potteries.
+Hello and Welcome to Spotlight on North Staffordshire.

-Since 1990, Spotlight’s historical geographer Betty Cooper and her husband international heritage lawyer David Martin have undertaken significant original research into Stoke-on-Trent and North Staffordshire’s architectural heritage and their socio-economic, legal and administrative history.
+Since 1990, Spotlight’s historical geographer Betty Cooper and her husband international heritage lawyer David Martin have undertaken significant original research into North Staffordshire’s history and architectural heritage.

 Born in The Rookery, Betty was educated at Brownhills High School in Tunstall and at Manchester University where she wrote her thesis on the economic development of The Potteries.

 Betty’s research work enabled her to produce the first map of medieval Tunstall, which was a market town and administrative centre surrounded by six fields.

 Betty and David have written extensively about North Staffordshire’s heritage, and their articles have been syndicated in Australia, Canada and the USA.

 Topics they have written about include: